aryn-ai/sycamore/docs/source/data_ingestion_and_preparation/connectors/opensearch.md

-# Opensearch
+# OpenSearch

-[Opensearch](https://opensearch.org/) is an open-source flexible, scalable full-text search engine that is based off a 2021 fork of Elasticsearch.
-Opensearch makes it easy to build hybrid search applications with clear in-built functionality and strucutre.
+[OpenSearch](https://opensearch.org/) is an open-source flexible, scalable full-text search engine that is based off a 2021 fork of Elasticsearch.
+OpenSearch makes it easy to build hybrid search applications with clear in-built functionality and strucutre.

-## Configuration for Opensearch
+## Configuration for OpenSearch

-*Please see Opensearch's [installation](https://opensearch.org/docs/latest/install-and-configure/install-opensearch/index/) page for more in-depth information on installing, configuring, and running Opensearch.
+*Please see OpenSearch's [installation](https://opensearch.org/docs/latest/install-and-configure/install-opensearch/index/) page for more in-depth information on installing, configuring, and running OpenSearch.
 We specify the setup required to run a simple demo app.*

-For local development and testing, we recommend running Opensearch through docker compose.
-The provided `compose.yml` file runs Opensearch, which has an associated low-level Python library that makes querying easier.
+For local development and testing, we recommend running OpenSearch through docker compose.
+The provided `compose.yml` file runs OpenSearch, which has an associated low-level Python library that makes querying easier.

 <details>
   <summary><i>compose.yml</i></summary>